jdlflr/sense_aware_query_expansion/README.md

 # About SAQE (Sense-Aware Query Expansion)
 `saqe` is an out-of-the-box, corpus-agnostic query expansion tool for lexical retrieval systems.
 It uses [WordNet](https://wordnet.princeton.edu/) as its knowledge base.
-For word-sense disambiguation, it uses a user-inputted language model or [SimCSE](https://github.com/princeton-nlp/SimCSE) by default to encode query text and sense-specific WordNet textual content into embeddings, and compute the semantic similarity between them.
-Furthermore, it leverages `NLTK`, `spaCy`, and `TextBlob` to optimize query term tokenization (the least number of non-overlapping, WordNet-meaningful terms).
+For word-sense disambiguation, it computes semantic similarity between query embeddings and Wordnet term embeddings.
+The embeddings are produced using a user-inputted language model (or [SimCSE](https://github.com/princeton-nlp/SimCSE) by default).
+Finally, it leverages `NLTK`, `spaCy`, and `TextBlob` to optimize query term tokenization (the least number of non-overlapping, WordNet-meaningful terms).

 # Getting Started
 In a Python 3.8 virtual environment, install the `saqe` package and download its required artifacts.